optionalg/scripts/README.md

 ####csv\_to\_wikitable.pl
 Converts CSV and other delimited spreadsheets to wiki syntax.

-####jboss.sh
-Init script to control JBoss AS.
-Really just used to ensure it starts on boot.

 ####mysql\_backup.sh
 Runs mysqldump against a list of databases and gzip's the result